joshuavial/t-shirt/README.md

 # Awesome T-Shirt Store

-we now sell bananas the y are great
+we now sell bananas they are great

 A Next.js e-commerce application for selling t-shirts.